EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 most normal programs (you can use `free` to see how much you have left).
 If you want more, you can enable swapping to the SD card.

-To do this, create a partition of up to 2048kB (4096 blocks) on the SD card.
+To do this, create a 2048kB (4096 blocks) partition on the SD card.
 Then use the `swapon` command to enable swap.
 You can see swap usage with `free`.

 ```
 # fdisk -l